 - Candidates may nominate themselves or be nominated by a 3rd party.
 If a candidate is nominated by someone other than themselves, they will be notified by the election supervisor before the election and may decline the nomination.

-- All accepted nominations must submit a 60-90 second video regarding why they are seeking their position at the election meeting
+- All accepted nominations must submit a written statement (no more than 250 words) regarding why they are seeking their position and highlighting their qualifications.

 - If the nominee has not been an active member of MCGSO for at least one year, they are required to meet briefly with either the current president or vice president.